foxviewr/quote-generator/README.md

 ## Getting Started
 Make sure you have **docker** installed in your computer.
 I recommend installing the [Docker Desktop](https://www.docker.com/products/docker-desktop/) app which includes **docker** and offers a user interface to easily manage your docker.

-Edit your hosts file (you can find it in `/etc/hosts` on a MacOS or Linux, or in `C:\Windows\System32\drivers\etc\hosts` on Windows) and add the following line:
+Edit your local hosts file (you can find it in `/etc/hosts` on a MacOS or Linux, or in `C:\Windows\System32\drivers\etc\hosts` on Windows) and add the following line:
 ```
 127.0.0.1 host.docker.internal
 ```
-This will be essential for the frontend to communicate correctly via the client with its internal configuration.
+This will be essential for development with docker so that the `frontend` communicates correctly with the `backend` via the client side.

 Clone the project repo from GitHub:
 ```bash